Mitcham Junction to Colliers Wood walk

 - To complete the walk, go back across the river on another footbridge, where you can see a conserved waterwheel attached to the Wheelhouse on the left.

-The small Memorial Garden on the right as you go out is dedicated to Paul Bowness, Chairman of the Wandle Heritage Trust, who died in 1998.
+This rather neglected garden is dedicated to Paul Bowness, Chairman of the Wandle Heritage Trust, who died in 1998.

 - Cross this busy road at the pedestrian lights and go through an archway opposite.
 Turn right and then veer left to continue on the riverside path.